galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 - Configuring the admin user list
 - Changing the "brand"

-Additionally we'll go ahead and set up the production-ready [uWSGI Mules](https://uwsgi-docs.readthedocs.io/en/latest/Mules.html) which will handle processing Galaxy jobs.
-With Mules, uWSGI launches as many as you request, and then they take turns placing a lock, accepting a job, releasing that lock, and then going on to process that job.
+Additionally we'll go ahead and set up the production-ready Gunicorn which will handle processing Galaxy jobs.
+Gunicorn launches as many workers as you request, and then they take turns placing a lock, accepting a job, releasing that lock, and then going on to process that job.

 Finally, best admin practices are to not run Galaxy as a user with `sudo` access, like your login user probably has.
 Additionally, it is best to install the Galaxy code and configs as a separate user, for security purposes.
 So we will instruct the `galaxyproject.galaxy` role to create a new user account specifically to run Galaxy under.